Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 ❌ It can be downright uncomfortable if your silhouette is less than lithe – I’m a bit overweight and I have to choose my belts carefully (the ones I recommend above all provide a great fit but some other brands may have thin straps that can cut into your skin)

-What to look for in the best money belt for international travel
+Criteria: the best money belt for international travel

-Not every belt is made for everyone, and each one of us is built differently – and travels differently.
+Each of us is built differently – and travels differently.
 So before you buy, here are some factors you should consider in your search for the best travel money belt.

 Material

-The best travel money pouches or belts are made of a mix of lightweight cotton and synthetics, with a moisture-proof back (if you can’t find one, just wrap all your valuables into a ziplock bag before putting them inside your belt).
-Some of the newest models have an anti-microbial back to prevent the growth of bacteria that cause odor or mildew.
+The best travel money pouches or belts are made of a mix of lightweight cotton and synthetics, with a moisture-proof back.
+If it’s not moisture-proof, just wrap all your valuables into a zip lock bag before putting them inside your belt)

-If you only wear your travellers money belt for a few hours, you can afford to get a little sweaty but if you plan on wearing it all day, that’s a different story.
+If you only wear your traveller’s money belt for a few hours, you can afford to get a little sweaty.
+But if you plan on wearing it all day, that’s a different story.

 Comfort